Sanctuary-OS-Source-Code/SanctuaryOS/README.md

 > Here is your complete User Guide to mastering this entirely new way of managing your environment.

 ## Cartographer Initialization (Initial Setup)
-Upon your first launch, the Cartographer maps your machine’s layout.
+Upon your first launch, the Workspace Selector allows you to choose your active game environment (e.g., The Sims 4 vs Cyberpunk 2077).
+The Cartographer then maps your machine’s layout and links your identity to the central OS Hub.

-- **Auto-Detect Paths:** Click the Cloud icon to automatically locate your game and document folders.
+- **Auto-Detect Paths:** Click the Cloud icon to automatically locate your game and document folders for your active workspace.
   - **Bin Folder (Live Path):** The directory where your game executable lives. *V4 Update:* Sanctuary no longer relies on the notoriously unreliable `GameVersion.txt`.
 It now parses the `Default.ini` manifest directly to guarantee 100% engine version accuracy.
   - **Mods Folder:** Your active game Mods folder.
   - **Vault Folder:** Select a safe, external directory to act as your isolated "Deep-Storage Archive."